Meet the Teachers & Staff

 Amanda Fender, Substitute Teacher

-I moved to Yancey co when I was 4 years old.
-I graduated from Lees McRae College in 2006 with a Bachelors in Business Science degree.
-I've worked as an investigator for child protective services, an EC teacher's assistant and coach at Mountain Heritage High School, and Personal Property Tax Assessor for Yancey Co.
-I married my husband, Zach Fender, in 2016 and we have two beautiful children, Hadley and Jax.
-After Hadley was diagnosed with the rare genetic condition Phelan McDermid Syndrome, I decided to leave the workforce to dedicate more time to my children.
-When they started school, I jumped at the opportunity to be apart of the wonderful Church Street Preschool program and return to work.
+Amanda moved to Yancey county when she was 4 years old.
+She graduated from Lees McRae College in 2006 with a Bachelors in Business Science degree.
+She has worked as an investigator for child protective services, an EC teacher's assistant and coach at Mountain Heritage High School, and Personal Property Tax Assessor for Yancey County.
+She married her husband, Zach Fender, in 2016 and they have two beautiful children, Hadley and Jax.
+After Hadley was diagnosed with the rare genetic condition Phelan McDermid Syndrome, Amanda decided to leave the workforce to dedicate more time to her children.
+When they started school, she jumped at the opportunity to be apart of the wonderful Church Street Preschool program and return to work.